Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

 - On Monday, March 8th, Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock.
 The stock was sold at an average price of $76.07, for a total transaction of $1,521,400.00.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, March 12th.
-Stockholders of record on Monday, March 1st were given a dividend of $0.10 per share.
-This represents a $0.40 annualized dividend and a dividend yield of 0.55%.
-The ex-dividend date of this dividend was Friday, February 26th.
-Interactive Brokers Group’s dividend payout ratio is 17.62%.
+The company also recently declared a quarterly dividend, which was paid on Friday, March 12th.
+Stockholders of record on Monday, March 1st were issued a dividend of $0.10 per share.
+The ex-dividend date was Friday, February 26th.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.54%.
+Interactive Brokers Group’s dividend payout ratio (DPR) is presently 17.62%.

+A number of institutional investors have recently added to or reduced their stakes in the stock.
+Greenwich Wealth Management LLC increased its stake in Interactive Brokers Group by 1,482.2% during the 4th quarter.
+Greenwich Wealth Management LLC now owns 10,011,408 shares of the financial services provider’s stock worth $609,895,000 after buying an additional 9,378,652 shares during the period.
+Thunderbird Partners LLP acquired a new position in shares of Interactive Brokers Group in the 3rd quarter worth approximately $74,029,000.
+Norges Bank bought a new stake in shares of Interactive Brokers Group in the 4th quarter valued at approximately $47,763,000.
+BlackRock Inc. increased its holdings in shares of Interactive Brokers Group by 5.3% in the 4th quarter.
+BlackRock Inc. now owns 6,594,169 shares of the financial services provider’s stock valued at $401,716,000 after acquiring an additional 332,516 shares during the last quarter.
+Finally, Morgan Stanley lifted its stake in Interactive Brokers Group by 106.3% during the fourth quarter.
+Morgan Stanley now owns 274,554 shares of the financial services provider’s stock worth $16,725,000 after purchasing an additional 141,474 shares during the last quarter.
+Hedge funds and other institutional investors own 16.08% of the company’s stock.

 Interactive Brokers Group Company Profile